-Brigadier Lee Daly, Chair Nordic
+Brigadier Lee Daley, Chair Nordic

 Nordic Biathlon